Experimenter Gallery

 Experimenter is a contemporary art gallery co-founded by Priyanka and Prateek Raja in Kolkata.
 It represents several important artists in the contemporary art scene from across the globe.
 The gallery functions as an incubator for contemporary art practice spread across various disciplines and media.

 History

-Experimenter, Hindustan Road, installation view, Sanchayan Ghosh, Reversed Perspective: 3 Conjunctions, 2014.
-Image courtesy of the artist and Experimenter, Kolkata.

 Experimenter was launched in 2009 to create a platform for the visual arts beyond the conventional white cube format.

 The original location of the gallery is its Hindustan Road space that was established in 2009.
 On 28 February 2018, Experimenter launched its second gallery at Ballygunge Place.
 Both spaces now run simultaneously.